 At RebelMouse, you can easily use major email platforms like Mailchimp and Sailthru directly from our platform.
 Our elegant integrations allows you to turn posts into newsletters, choose templates, and schedule campaigns right from your editing space.
 Click here to learn more.

 An example of newsletter features available in RebelMouse's Entry Editor.

-If you aren't publishing on RebelMouse yet, request a proposal today and let's get started.
-We are a full-service creative agency that can help you with all of your email marketing goals.
+If you aren't publishing on RebelMouse yet, get in touch today and let's get started.
+We are a full-service creative agency that can help you with all of your website and email marketing goals.